Barbara Jean Rice – The News Journal

 Burial followed at Candle Ridge Cemetery in Gray, KY.

-Services are entrusted to E.C.
+Services were entrusted to E.C.
 Nurre Funeral Home in Amelia, OH and Hart Funeral Home in Corbin, KY.

 Please sign her online tribute wall at www.ecnurre.com or www.hartfhcorbin.com.